ProjectRecommend/docs/design-docs/final/DesignDocument.md

 - Name of the project is "Project Recommend".
 It is a Desktop App.

-- Offline music recommendation is an area of application development that is yet to be fully explored as there has not been enough attempts to develop a software to fulfil this need.
-Browsing over the internet, one may get enough music recommenders online but that is the real catch here, they are mostly **_online_**.
-Here, our development team is trying to build an **_offline_** music recommender application to fulfil users need of getting music suggestions based on their already present music collection.
+- Offline music recommendation is an area of application development that is yet to be fully explored as there has not been enough attempts to develop a software to fulfill this need.
+Browsing over the Internet, one may get enough music recommenders online but that is the real catch here, they are mostly **_online_**.
+Here, our development team is trying to build an **_offline_** music recommender application to fulfill users need of getting music suggestions based on their already present music collection.

-- Offline Music recommendation plays music and involves recommendation of familiar tracks and familiar genres of music available both on the internet and from offline library which is available inn user's machine.
+- Offline Music recommendation plays music and involves recommendation of familiar tracks and familiar genres of music available both on the Internet and from offline library which is available inn user's machine.

 ##### Advantages

 - It provides suggestions from local music library.
-- Works with slower internet connection because it needs less bandwidth for providing recommendations.
+- Works with slower Internet connection because it needs less bandwidth for providing recommendations.
 - It uses [MusicBrainz](https://musicbrainz.org/) database for getting metadata of all the music present in user's local library and recommend tracks.
 - it is not platform or service specific.